Anton0/Seneye-MQTT/README.md

 ## Requirements
 - Seneye USB device
-- Python libraries pprint, pyusb, paho-mqtt
+- Python libraries pprint, pyusb
 - Linux SBC ('single-board computer' - Odroid, Raspberry Pi, ...)
 - microUSB adapter if your SBC does not have a normal size USB connection
 - MQTT broker such as Bluemix, HiveMQ, CloudMQTT, or see https://github.com/mqtt/mqtt.github.io/wiki/public_brokers